 - Take time to reflect, review your progress and start to look forward to life after your degree.
 If you are finding this period tough, try not to worry.
-Speak to others and identify ways to ensure that you have a good work/life balance. - Review your research plan.
+Speak to others and identify ways to ensure that you have a good work/life balance. - · Review your research plan.
 Ensure it is still current. - Focus on writing.
 Writing is hard work and requires commitment.
 Identify ways in which you can prioritise writing time.
 Experiment with different approaches to find ones which suit you. - Reflect on the achievements you have made and how far you have come.
 Examine your skills and ask yourself what have you developed and what do you want to develop now? - Focus on communication skills.
 Find out about different ways to communicate your research and build on your networking skills. - Think about what next do some career planning.

 Anytime between month 12 and 36 of your PhD, you will be undertaking your Professional Internship (PIPS), which you will plan and prepare for in the first year of your PhD.
 Therefore, Year 3 is free from mandatory EASTBIO training events.
-However, we expect you to share your PIPS experience with your fellow EASTBIO students, when invited to the PIPS and Collaborative Placement Q&A event (Edinburgh, February 2021) or the Annual Symposia on the Societal impact of bioscience research (Edinburgh, 3-4 June 2021).
+However, we expect you to share your PIPS experience with your fellow EASTBIO students, when invited to the PIPS and Collaborative Placement Q&A event (1&2 February 2022) or the Annual Symposium on the bioscience research (Edinburgh, w/b 6 June 2022).
 As PIPS is a unique feature of our programme, past student experiences is a great way of finding out more about it.